saurabhp75/saurabhp75.github.io/_notes/python.md

 38216
 ```

+### Generator Expressions vs List comprehension
+1. Does not construct a list.
+2. Only useful purpose is iteration
+3. Once consumed, can't be reused

+The parens on a generator expression can dropped if used as a single function argument
+Example:
+sum(x*x for x in s) <------ Generator expression with parens droppped
 **Decorators** :  Decorator is a function that takes another function and extends the behavior of the latter function without explicitly modifying it.

 say_whee = my_decorator(say_whee) is equivalent to below expression.